databendlabs/databend/query/README.md

-# FuseQuery
+# DatafuseQuery

-FuseQuery is a Distributed Query Engine at scale.
+DatafuseQuery is a Distributed Query Engine at scale.